Signs of Meth Abuse

 These changes include extreme weight loss and a bony appearance, a pallor to their skin, and an aged appearance due to dryness.

 Other skin problems include acne, blemishes, and sores.
-The eyes of a meth abuser may appear sunken and the pupils dilated.
+The eyes of an abuser may appear sunken and the pupils dilated.
 They often start to experience dental problems that include bad breath and loss of their teeth.

-This extreme rotting is called “meth mouth,” and it is one of the most visually striking signs of meth abuse.
+This extreme rotting is called “meth mouth,” and it is one of the most visually striking symptoms of meth addiction.
 You may also notice that the individual in question frequently has a runny nose, and there may be burn marks on their mouth and fingers if they are smoking the drug.

 A meth abuser will quickly swing between emotional extremes, going from happy to angry and violent.
 Their thinking process becomes impaired, and they may experience restlessness, fidgeting, difficulty paying attention, and increased energy.